Orny Adams

-Orny Adams (born Adam Jason Orenstein on November 10, 1970) is an American actor, comedy writer and stand-up comic.
-He is best known for his role as Coach Bobby Finstock for the MTV series Teen Wolf.
+Orny Adams (born 10 November 1970) is an American actor, comedy writer and stand-up comic.
+He is best known for his role as Coach Bobby Finstock on the MTV series Teen Wolf.

 Personal life

-Adams was born in Lexington, Massachusetts.
-He was raised in a Conservative Judaism household, and at summers he attended Camp Tel Noar in nearby New Hampshire.
+Adam Jason Orenstein was born in Lexington, Massachusetts.
+He was raised in a Conservative Jewish household, and at summers he attended Camp Tel Noar in nearby New Hampshire.
 He has two sisters.
 In 2018, Adams and his family visited Israel for the first time.

 He graduated from Lexington High School in 1989, then earned a bachelor's degree from Emory University in 1993, majoring in political science and philosophy.